B13rg/B13rg.github.io/_drafts/algo-props.md

 ### Simplicity: Minimize Complexity

 Avoid unnecessary features, but balance the minimalism with practicality.
-Don't solve every problem, but enough that you can get things done.
+Systems should have a narrow scope of problems to solve.
+Feature and scope creep pull attention away and introduce additional "error-surface" for bugs and issues.

 Minimize the amount of stateful components in the system.
 [If you’re storing any kind of information for any amount of time, you have a lot of tricky decisions to make about how you save, store and serve it.](https://www.seangoedecke.com/good-system-design/)
 Stateless systems can more easily be tested and verified.
-The fewer edge cases, the easier it is to reason about functionality.
+The fewer edge cases present, the easier it is to reason about and extend functionality.

 ### Performance: Balance Efficiency & Resources

 Adding more resources improves performance, to a point.
 The various limits of hardware and software all scale differently from each other, so performance characteristics will differ across scales.
 Properly accounting for the the complexity of changes is difficult, but helps extract additional performance from slack in the system.

+It's important to preserve some slack in the system, relational to how controlled the input into the system is.
+If resources are saturated and there is a surge in input, there will be an impact to performance.
+There may be ways to manage and control the impact within the system, such as discarding or re-prioritization.
+In my experience across computing applications, 80-90% utilization is around the sweet spot

 Power usage should also be considered in determining the efficiency of an algorithm.